 All patrol officers are issued an iPad to use in their patrol vehicle in order to perform their duties.
 Patrol officers are able to remain out in the community by being able to complete their reports while out in the field rather than coming to the police department.
 Officers also have access on their iPads to the software necessary to run driver licenses and vehicle license plates.
 The iPads also cost less than the old laptop computers, are more portable, and give officers the capability of taking photographs, video, and audio recordings.

 Patrol has the option of wearing their bullet resistant vests on the outside of their uniform in an "outer-carrier" vest.
 This new vest has a sewn on badge patch and name plate and will be worn over the officer’s uniform shirt.
 This vest will provide an increased level of comfort for the officers by allowing the vest to be easily removed for meal breaks or when they are in classroom training.
+Each officer is awarded $750 annually for replacement of uniforms and equipment.

 Additional Community Services